Schoolhouse Shades, Barn Wall Lights for a 1920s Farmhouse

 “We have kept the old wooden windows, uncovered the oak floor, and replaced all of the painted trim work with the more original feel of fir wood,” Katie says.
 For the exterior, she wanted a barn house look.
-After searching the internet, Katie found and fell in love with our Old Dixie Gooseneck Light.
+After searching the internet, Katie found and fell in love with our Bomber Gooseneck Light.

-“The Old Dixie with the cage was perfect and I paired it with the Bowie Wall Sconce above the door,” she adds.
+“The Bomber with the cage was perfect and I paired it with the Bowie Wall Sconce above the door,” she adds.
 “Both fixtures are in the Galvanized finish for a rustic, outdoor farm look.”
 Katie chose the 17″ Old Dixie with a matching 17″ wire cage both in a Galvanized finish.
 The Bowie Wall Sconce over the doorway is a compact, 6″ shade that has all of the styling of larger barn sconces, but its smaller size is perfect for tight spots like this.

 On the interior of the home, Katie wanted a clean, simple fixture that would give depth to one of her rooms and in a hallway.
-She chose the large Intermediate Schoolhouse Semi Flush Mount Light for both spaces.
+She chose the large Primary Schoolhouse Semi Flush Mount Light for both spaces.
 Her customizing options included plain glass with no painted band and a Black finish on the fitter and canopy.
 Katie is entering our 2013 Pinterest Contest and has pinned a photo of her Schoolhouse lights for all to see!